Commonlist/vk_comments/README.md

 # vk_comments

 This repository contains a prototype system for automatic summarization of comments in VK (VKontakte).
-The system monitors your Telegram chat for VK post links, collects comments from those posts, and sends them to a GPT bot for generating a concise summary.
+The system (userbot) monitors your Telegram chat for VK post links, collects comments from those posts, and sends them to a GPT bot for generating a concise summary.
 This helps quickly grasp the main points of discussions.

 ## Introduction